fosrl/docs/packages/docusaurus/docs/02-Getting Started/01-quick-install.md

 ## Installation Steps

+We also have a short and quick [YouTube video](https://youtu.be/W0uVLjTyAn8) showing the install process!

 ### 1. Downloading and Running the Installer

 Installer binaries for Linux can be found in the [Github releases](https://github.com/fosrl/pangolin/releases) for ARM and AMD64 (x86_64).